kaykuhl/100-days-of-code/log.md

 ![Card Template](https://i.ibb.co/N2Dgk4N/7-20-2020.png)

 **Thoughts:**  The card still needs a lot of work, but the props info is there.
-It is always challanging getting the front end and back end connected, but so far it seems like it will go smoothly in this project.
+It is always challenging getting the front end and back end connected, but so far it seems like it will go smoothly in this project.

 I also figured out my bug from the mars app.
 By figuring it out I started it up today and it was working.... might have been a caching issue?